 1. Kohler 528361 K-3977-0 Toilet – Best Overall

-Efficient, powerful, and sturdy the Kohler is a high-quality toilet for a low budget price.
+Efficient, powerful, and sturdy the Kohler is a high-quality toilet for a low-budget price, and makes the top of our list for best toilets under $200.
 It can handle large amounts of waste with ease and won’t wake the whole house up doing so.
 You also get everything you need to install it yourself, including a 1-year limited warranty to protect your investment.

 The Kohler has an ergonomic design too.
 It sits high enough off the ground to reduce knee strain, and the bowl is large enough that you don’t have to worry about a cold surprise on your bare skin.

 The only real downside we encountered is the weight.
 Made from porcelain, it weighs in at almost 100 pounds.
 Don’t be afraid to ask for help moving this one!

 Looking to lower your water bill?
 Check out the American Standard 288, which get 1.1 GPF.
 It does trade flush power for upgraded efficiency, so the occasional clog is inevitable.
 However, the money you can save each month should not be overlooked by budget-conscious buyers.

 If you have children, you probably worry about keeping surfaces in your home clean.
 And the bathroom is ground zero for germs.
 This toilet is made from a special material that inhibits bacteria growth, meaning you can breathe a little easier and clean a little less!

 Easy to clean, efficient, and a lifetime warranty limited.
 You won’t need to replace this toilet any time soon, which makes the 288 our clear choice for best budget toilet under $200 for the money.

 3. American Standard 2257101.020 2257.101.020 Toilet